-Discretely Presented Component Unit - Forsyth Technical Community College Foundation, Inc. (Foundation) is a legally separate, nonprofit corporation and is reported as a discretely presented component unit based on the nature and significance of its relationship to the College.
+Discretely Presented Component Unit - Mayland Community College Foundation, Inc. (Foundation) is a legally separate, nonprofit corporation and is reported as a discretely presented component unit based on the nature and significance of its relationship to the College.

 The Foundation acts primarily as a fundraising organization to supplement the resources that are available to the College in support of its programs.
-The Foundation board consists of at least 10 and no more than 30 members.
+The Foundation board consists of 19 members.
 Although the College does not control the timing or amount of receipts from the Foundation, the majority of resources, or income thereon, that the Foundation holds and invests are restricted to the activities of the College by the donors.
 Because these restricted resources held by the Foundation can only be used by, or for the benefit of the College, the Foundation is considered a component unit of the College and is reported in separate financial statements because of the difference in its reporting model, as described below.

-The Foundation reports its financial results under the Financial Accounting Standards Board (FASB) Codification.
+The Foundation is a private nonprofit organization that reports its financial results under the Financial Accounting Standards Board (FASB) Codification.
 As such, certain revenue recognition criteria and presentation features are different from the Governmental Accounting Standards Board (GASB) revenue recognition criteria and presentation features.
 No modifications have been made to the Foundation's financial information in the College's financial reporting entity for these differences.

-During the year ended June 30, 2017, the Foundation distributed \$855,368.00 to the College for both restricted and unrestricted purposes.
-Complete financial statements for the Foundation can be obtained from Forsyth Technical Community College Foundation, Inc., 2100 Silas Creek Parkway, Winston-Salem, NC 27103.
+During the year ended June 30, 2017, the Foundation distributed \$594,420.00 to the College for both restricted and unrestricted purposes.
+Complete financial statements for the Foundation can be obtained from the Foundation Office by calling (828) 766-1271.